JavierParada/javierparada.github.io/content/docs/guide/project-structure.md

 ---
-title: Inflación
+title: Project Structure
-weight: 1
+weight: 3
 ---

-## Folder Structure
+## Project Structure

 There are **4 main folders for Hugo-based sites**: